darshand15/Elastic_Work_Stealing_Scheduler/README.md

 * The feasibility percentage noted above each sub-plot is computed as follows: ((summation of the Stop-Start Work durations that exceed the estimated sleep duration) - (estimated sleep duration))/(summation of all the Stop-Start Work durations).
 * Therefore, the feasibility percentage denotes what portion of the non-working time can be effectively utilized for energy savings by putting the workers (processor threads) to sleep given that *estimated sleep duration* is an overhead to put a particular worker to sleep.
 * Therefore, the feasibility percentage coupled with the normalized end point of the prefix sum plot can help in commenting on the viability and quantity of possible energy savings for a particular experiment.

+### Note:
+It can be noted that as part of this research project, we encountered a race condition in the implementation of the parlaylib scheduler, the details of which have been recorded as part of the following Github issue: https://github.com/cmuparlay/parlaylib/issues/83